Related publications

 Understanding your State Pension

 The age you can claim State Pension is gradually increasing.
-If you’re a woman who was born in the 1950s, you may have been badly affected by this.
+If you’re a woman who was born in the 1950s, you may have been affected by this.
 If you have to wait longer for your State Pension and don’t have alternative plans in place, it’s important to get any help you’re entitled to.

 Working patterns were different in the past.
 As a woman born in the 1950s, you may be more dependent on the State Pension because you:

 To find out what you could get, use our benefits calculator or call our Helpline for a free benefits check.
-You can also contact your local Citizens Advice help.
+You can also contact your local Citizens Advice for help.

 Many employers value the skills and experience of older workers.
 If you need to continue working but can’t or don’t want to work full-time, you may be able to organise more flexible working arrangements with your employer.

-If you’re looking for work, you don’t have to say how old you are when you apply for a job, or put your date of birth on your CV.
+Remember that you don't have to say how old you are when you apply for a job, or put your date of birth on your CV.
 Employers are not allowed to discriminate on the grounds of age.